The Best Restaurants in Notting Hill

 Chairs at Portobello 177

-This season the cool kids will be heading to Portobelllo 177, a new neighbourhood eatery from the team behind nearby cocktail bar Trailer Happiness.
+This summer the cool kids will be heading to Portobelllo 177, a neighbourhood eatery from the team behind nearby cocktail bar Trailer Happiness.
 With a kitchen spearheaded by Shay Ola of the Rebel Dining Society, the menu is all about experimental flavours, with a nod to Caribbean and Japanese barbecue culture.
 Grilled prawns are served with fermented mango and lemongrass vinaigrette, for example, while braised oxtail is paired with burnt padron pepper puree.
 The wine list is equally interesting, with a weekly ‘wild card’ for curious oenophiles, alongside cocktails spotlighting small-batch distillers.

 177 Portobello Road, London, W11 2DY, portobello177.com